CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.3 Patch and Change Management.md

 Frequently, patches and changes are not distributed manually, but centrally software-supported.
 If such software is used, erroneous patches and changes in the entire information network can be deployed, which can result in mass security problems.
 It is especially serious when many systems simultaneously install software that contains security holes.

 If only a few mistakes occur, they can often be remedied by hand.
 However, it will be problematic if IT systems can not be permanently accessed on the LAN.
 One example is sales representatives who rarely and irregularly connect their IT systems to the LAN.
-If the tool is configured to distribute the updates only within a specific time frame and then not all IT systems are reachable, these systems can not be updated.
+If the tool is configured to distribute the updates only within a certain period of time and then not all IT systems can be reached, these systems can not be updated.

 ### 2 6 Poor recovery options for patch and change management

-If patches or changes are distributed without a recovery option, or if the recovery routines of the software in use are not or not adequately effective, incorrectly updated software can not be corrected promptly.
+If patches or changes are distributed without a recovery option, or if the recovery routines of the software in use are not or not adequately effective, incorrectly updated software can not be corrected in a timely manner.
 This can cause important IT systems to fail and high consequential damage.
 In addition to the integrity of data, especially the availability is at risk here.

 ### 2 7 Poor consideration of mobile devices